URLs on the University website

 - contain no spaces, underscores or any URL-encoded characters

 These standards apply to the bath.ac.uk website and its subdirectories and subdomains.
 Read more about our URL standards.

 This is the primary domain.
 All material in this domain is owned by the University of Bath.

-The Head of Content has editorial control, in consultation with the Director of Marketing & Communications.
+The Head of Digital has editorial control, in consultation with the Chief Marketing Office (CMO).